rocky-linux/documentation/docs/guides/automation/olivetin.md

 !!!
 Note

-    After some testing, I hsve determined that these same install instructions will work just fine in a Rocky Linux LXD container.
+    After some testing, I have determined that these same install instructions will work just fine in a Rocky Linux LXD container.
 For anyone who likes Docker, pre-built images are available.

 ## Configuring OliveTin Actions

 OliveTin can do anything bash can do, and more.
-You can use it to execute apps with CLI options, run bash scripts, restart service, etc. To get started, open up the configuration file with the text editor of your choice with root/sudo:
+You can use it to execute apps with CLI options, run bash scripts, restart services, etc. To get started, open up the configuration file with the text editor of your choice with root/sudo:

 ```bash
 sudo nano /etc/OliveTin/config.yaml